-You should never prescribe for your own convenience, or simply because a patient demands that you do.

-You should prescribe in the patient's best interests and achieve this by reaching agreement with the patient on the use of any proposed medicine where possible.
-The amount of information you discuss with your patient will vary according to the nature of the patient's condition, the risks and benefits of the medicine and any alternatives, and the patient's wishes, but in all circumstances will include the provision of 'sufficient information' to allow the patient to make an informed choice i.e. to give their informed consent.
-You should aim to:

-- Establish the patient's priorities preferences and concerns - Discuss alternative treatment options available to the patient - Satisfy yourself that you have enough relevant information to make a prescribing decision - Satisfy yourself that the patient understands how to take the medicine as prescribed

-You should only prescribe for patients who are under your care.
+- 4.3 You should never prescribe for your own convenience, or simply because a patient demands that you do. - 4.4 You should prescribe in the patient's best interests and achieve this by reaching agreement with the patient on the use of any proposed medicine where possible.
+The amount of information you discuss with your patient will vary according to the nature of the patient's condition, the risks and benefits of the medicine, any alternatives, and the patient's wishes, but in all circumstances will include the provision of "sufficient information" to allow the patient to make an informed choice i.e. to give their informed consent.
+You should aim to: - establish the patient's priorities, preferences and concerns - discuss alternative treatment options available to the patient - satisfy yourself that you have enough relevant information to make a prescribing decision - satisfy yourself that the patient understands how to take the medicine as prescribed. - 4.5 You should only prescribe for patients who are part of your own caseload or under your own care.
 You should not prescribe for patients simply because you are the only prescriber available.

-5. Practice Guidance 5: Consent
+Practice Guidance 5: Consent

-You should explain your role as a non-medical prescriber to the patient.
-You should provide your patient with 'sufficient information' relating to the risks, benefits and significant material outcomes of the medicines you are considering, as well as the comparative risks of alternative treatment options to medication that may be considered in order that the patient can give their informed consent to treatment.

-You should be aware of the variety of social, cultural and religious factors that may impact upon the choices your patient makes in agreeing prescribing decisions with you.

-You should act in accordance with Department of Health, COP and employer guidance on the obtaining and documenting of consent.

-The patient has the right to refuse to accept any medication you propose to prescribe for them, but if they do so you should explain the risks, benefits and outcomes of their decision.

-The patient should be provided with any relevant Patient Information Leaflet (PIL) about the medicine you propose to prescribe.
-This would normally be provided with the medicine, but if not, the PIL or equivalent should be provided by the prescriber.
+- 5.1 You should explain your role as a non-medical prescriber to the patient.
+You should provide your patient with "sufficient information" relating to the risks, benefits and outcomes of the medicines management you are considering, as well as the comparative risks of alternative treatment options to medication that may be considered in order that the patient can give their informed consent to treatment. - 5.2 You should be aware of the variety of social, cultural and religious factors that may impact upon the choices your patient makes in agreeing prescribing decisions with you. - 5.3 You should act in accordance with Department of Health, SCoR, and employer guidance on the obtaining and documenting of consent. - 5.4 The patient has the right to refuse to accept any medication you propose to prescribe for them, but if they do so you should explain the risks, benefits and outcomes of their decision. - 5.5 The patient should be provided with the relevant Patient Information Leaflet (PIL) about the medicine you propose to prescribe.
+This would normally be provided with the medicine, but if not, the PIL or equivalent information should be provided by the prescriber.

-6. Practice Guidance 6: Communication
+Practice Guidance 6: Communication

-You should communicate, using the most appropriate media, effectively with other practitioners involved in the care of the patient.
-This includes communication across NHS-private practice boundaries where necessary.
+6.1 You should communicate effectively, using the most appropriate media, effectively with other practitioners involved in the care of the patient.
+This includes communication across NHS/private practice boundaries where necessary.
 You should refer the patient to another prescriber when it is necessary to do so.

-Prescribing decisions should be made in partnership with the patient, where practicable to do so.
+6.2 Prescribing decisions should be made in partnership with the patient, where practicable to do so.
 This will include taking into account the patient's personal views and beliefs and discussing prescribing and medication decisions in relation to these.
 You should ensure that patients have understood what they have been told and the consequences of decisions that have been agreed.

-Prescribing is not an activity that occurs in isolation.
-Prescribing information must be shared with other health professionals who need to know the information for the benefit of the patient, and this will include the patient's GP.
+6.3 Prescribing is not an activity that occurs in isolation.
+Prescribing information must be shared with other health professionals who need to know the information for the benefit of the patient and this will include the patient's GP and/or medical consultant.
 You should decide the best methods of sharing this information.
 Where possible, you should have access to other professionals' prescribing decisions where they impact upon your own decisions.
 This will include communication across NHS-private practice boundaries where it is necessary to ensure that clinicians have appropriate information to inform their prescribing practice.